Last Updated on by Karl

-I’m no novice when it comes to honing my professional skillset.
-As many of Dreamgrow’s regular readers may know, I’m pretty knowledgeable about a broad range of topics relating to business, tech, and where these two things intersect.
+I’m no novice when it comes to developing new skills, both professional and personal.
+As many of Dream Grow’s regular readers may know, I’m pretty knowledgeable about a broad range of topics relating to business, tech, and where these two things intersect.

 But I didn’t go to college.
 I don’t have a degree.
 I don’t have a history of long nights working on research papers and wordy theses.